On Franklin's relativistic rotational transformation and its modification: (threading) formulation of spacetime decomposition and spatial distance

 This allows one to synchronize clocks in an infinitesimal region of space and also along any open curve.
 But synchronization of clocks along a closed path is generally not possible, since upon returning to the initial point the world time difference is not zero and in the case of {\it stationary} spacetimes is given by the line integral

 taken along the closed path.
-Using the above equation the world-time difference for two photons started at the same point but travelling in opposite directions (clockwise and counter clockwise) along a circle of radius $R$ on a disk rotating with angular velocity $\Omega$ such that $\frac{\Omega R}{c} \ll 1$ is given by
+Using the above equation the world-time difference for two photons starting at the same point but traveling in opposite directions (clockwise and counter clockwise) along a circle of radius $R$ on a disk rotating with angular velocity $\Omega$ such that $\frac{\Omega R}{c} \ll 1$ is given by